 After fulfilling any contingencies set forth by TEA, the new charters will receive an initial contract for five years of operation, subject to maintaining successful academic and financial accountability.

-All five schools moving forward with authorization partnered with TCSA to receive either extensive application development and review services prior to submission or preparation for TEA interviews after completing the external review process.
+All four schools moving forward with authorization partnered with TCSA to receive either extensive application development and review services prior to submission or preparation for TEA interviews after completing the external review process.